Why Do My Eyes Burn? Burning Eyes Causes And Treatments

 - As the histamine compounds beneath the eyes get activated due to allergens and lead to a burning sensation within the eyes, you must use antihistamine eye drops, pills, or injections to dampen the effects of histamine in the eye socket.
 You can also buy Cyclosporine eye drops for such issues.

 - Make a warm compress with your hands themselves.
 Use a clean sanitized towel and soak it in boiling hot water.
 Once the towel feels like it is hot enough to be put on the eyes, gently place it and apply for 20 to 30 minutes, 3 to 4 times a day.
 Inflammation will undoubtedly reduce and the burning sensation will slowly cease to exist as the bacteria is being killed by the hot steam from the towel.

 - Keep the margins and corners of your eyelids and eyelashes clean and hygienic at all times.
 Make use of a simple soap with lukewarm water and gently scrub around the eyeballs.

 - If you are a victim of Uveitis (a life-threatening eye-related medical condition) then you must try Azathioprine, Mycophenolate, and Methotrexate.

 - Taking frequent breaks from continually staring at a smartphone or computer screen.
 This well assured helps reduce dryness and irritation sensation too.
-The eyes need to rest and its components need to regroup to perform at optimal levels.
+The eyes need to rest and their components need to regroup to perform at optimal levels.

 Very often, all the symptoms of your eye disease that were causing a burning sensation in the eyes will naturally vanish and you will not even have to do anything.
-But if it is serious and making it hard to get through basic activities then visiting a doctor, letting them analyze your disease and following their prescriptions/guidelines will suffice in keeping the burning eyes issue away.
+But if it is serious and making it hard to get through basic activities then visiting a doctor, letting them analyze your disease, and following their prescriptions/guidelines will suffice in keeping the burning eyes issue away.